SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 to it.
 To determine the amount of injury caused, roll the damage die code for the weapon, including any modiﬁers from a special combat action, such as a sweep attack or hit location.
-Some weapons list their score as a die code with a plus sign (“+”) in front of it; in this case, add the damage die code to the attacker’s Strength Damage die code, add modiﬁers, and roll.
+Some weapons list their score as a die code with a plus sign ("+") in front of it; in this case, add the damage die code to the attacker’s Strength Damage die code, add modiﬁers, and roll.
 If the gamemaster chooses to use the optional damage bonus, this is added to the total at this time.
-After the player or the gamemaster has ﬁgured out how much damage is done, go to the “Damage” chapter on pages 75–77 to determine how much of that damage the target sustained.
+After the player or the gamemaster has ﬁgured out how much damage is done, go to the "Damage" chapter on pages 75–77 to determine how much of that damage the target sustained.

 Determining Strength Damage